prodzpod/RecoveredAndReformed/README.md

 * **Anreol** for [Released from the Void](https://thunderstore.io/package/Anreol/ReleasedFromTheVoid), where the name for Iota Construct came from.
 If you want a different flavor of Iota Construct / Assassin that is more closer to how it was intended, check it out.

 ## Changelog
+- 1.1.0: Removed solus family, added one eye, balls, voidling family, added more monsters to blind family, bugfix with direseeker, LunarConstruct and GOTCE support
 - 1.0.6: PlasmaCore Stop Making Breaking Mod Changes Challenge
 - 1.0.5: Bugfix
 - 1.0.4: Bugfix